eylullucarr/Dormitory-Management-Website/README.md

 In the student panel, registered students can make and edit comments about the dorm and room where they stayed via their reservation.
 Guest Panel:
 When a guest enters the website, they are presented with three panels.
 They enter the city, district, and type (Female/Male) of the dorm they are looking for in these panels.
 Afterwards, the website lists the dorms that meet their criteria along with information about them, comments made about them, and nearby universities.
 [Pdf file describing the project](https://drive.google.com/file/d/1yVcKtvxXj0y2ep9LjDa-mI5pMX6uL8RW/view?usp=share_link)

+#Serve the application
+Firstly go to the workspace directort:
+`cd dormitory`

+and launch the application. you can run:
+`npm start`

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.

+The page will reload when you make changes.
+You may also see any lint errors in the console.

+`npm run build`

+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!